mxc2/summer-internship/README.md

 •Html v.5

-•Javascript v.puudub
+•Javascript v.missing

 •Css v.3

-•Ajax v.puudub
+•Ajax v.missing

 ### Contributors to the project
-Marcus-Indrek Simmer,
+Team leader: Marcus-Indrek Simmer

-Stella-Marii Tamme,
+Developer: Stella-Marii Tamme

-Margen Peterson,
+Developer: Margen Peterson

-Margarita Zahharova
+UI Designer: Margarita Zahharova

 ### Installation instructions
 Et projekti paigaldada enda lehele, soovitame me esiteks alustada andmebaasi koostamisega.
 Dpd.sql, itella.sql, omniva_machines.sql, pakid.sql ja accounts.sql leiab rootis asuvast kaustast nimega "ToDatabase".

 There are two ways to create a database.
-1) Import dpd.sql, itella.sql, omniva_machines.sql, pakid.sql and accounts.sql into the database with phpMyAdmin.
+a) Import dpd.sql, itella.sql, omniva_machines.sql, pakid.sql and accounts.sql into the database with phpMyAdmin.
-2) Open each file and copy the "CREATE TABLE..., INSERT INTO...., ALTER TABLE...," in each file to MySql in the order they were written to the file, one at a time.
+b) Open each file and copy the "CREATE TABLE..., INSERT INTO...., ALTER TABLE...," in each file to MySql in the order they were written to the file, one at a time.

 Next, all project files must be uploaded to a server or a computer that supports all used software.
 To use your own databases, you need to change $database = "if20_marcus_praktika" to your own database in some .php files.
 For security reasons, you must make your own config file consisting of @serverhost, @serverUsername and @serverPassword, and this config file must be located 2 directories before the project files.
 (Logically, before public_html)